 The most scared I’ve ever been at camp has come from the voices in my own head.
 For instance, they’ve fooled me in to believing someone was stalking our camp in the middle of the night when really it was the breeze causing our tarp to slightly ripple in the wind.
 This was back when we first started camping and now I feel ridiculous for ever being concerned.

-For us, the only difference in the security we feel at home vs. the security we feel at camp is that we sometimes feel more vulnerable at camp.
-At home, someone can’t just drive in to your living room.
+For us, the only difference in the security we feel in a house vs. the security we feel at camp is that we sometimes feel more vulnerable at camp.
+Inside a house, someone can’t just drive in to your living room.
 They pull up in your driveway and you know they’re about to come to your front door.
-At camp, you could go from not seeing a soul, to some random couple in their side by side pulling right in to your living space.
-Whether it’s a baseball bat, a bottle of mace, your mad tae kwon do skills, a mag light or a gun, some form of protection can help bring an added sense of security when camping.
+At camp, you could go from not seeing a soul, to some random couple on their ATV pulling right in to your living space.
+Whether it’s a baseball bat, a bottle of mace, your mad tae-kwon-do skills, a mag light or a gun, some form of protection can help bring an added sense of security when camping.
 But no matter what your preferred method of protection, make sure you know how to use it otherwise you’re just a danger to yourself and those around you.

 The more you camp the more comfortable it becomes.
 The more it’s just like being at home.
 Really, hurting yourself is the real danger.
 When camping, if I had to choose between one form of protection and a first-aid kit, I’d choose the first aid kit, no question.

 My uncle that asked us about being scared when we camp, lives in LA, surrounded by millions of people.
 Yet, he feels perfectly safe at home, just as I feel perfectly safe at camp.
 I think it’s more about being afraid of the unknown and stepping outside our comfort zone.
 You know that saying “Do something everyday that scares you.”?
 It’s a great rule to live by because you’re most likely to discover what you initially thought would be frightening, wasn’t really that scary at all and the reward was far greater than you ever could have imagined.